-Healthy Blue facilitates integrated physical and behavioral health services, and this integration is an essential part of our health care delivery system.
-Our mission is to comprehensively address the physical and behavioral health care of our members by offering a wide range of targeted interventions, education and enhanced access to care to ensure improved outcomes and quality of life for members.
-Healthy Blue works 4.
-Collaboratively with hospitals, group practices, independent behavioral health care providers, community and government agencies, human service districts, federally qualified health centers (FQHC), rural health centers (RHCs), community mental health centers, and other resources to successfully meet the needs of members with mental health, substance use, and intellectual and developmental disabilities.
+Healthy Blue facilitates integrated physical and behavioral health services, and this integration is an essential part of our healthcare delivery system.
+Our mission is to comprehensively address the physical and behavioral healthcare of our members by offering a wide range of targeted interventions, education, and enhanced access to care to ensure improved outcomes and quality of life for members.
+Healthy Blue works collaboratively with hospitals, group practices, independent behavioral health care providers, community and government agencies, human service districts, federally qualified health centers (FQHC), rural health centers (RHCs), community mental health centers, and other resources to successfully meet the needs of members with mental health, substance use, and intellectual and developmental disabilities.